Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 Lesson 3: Angled turns, figure 8s and mastering the cyclic controls

 Time to mix things up.
-In this lesson you have to learn how to mix the elevator/pitch, aileron/roll, rudder/yaw controls to make momentum based and angled turns.
+In this lesson on how to fly RC helicopters, you have to learn how to mix the elevator/pitch, aileron/roll, rudder/yaw controls to make momentum based and angled turns.
 While making these turns you will notice that you lose some altitude.
 Hence it is important to apply the elevator control AND throttle/collective pitch input at the same time to maintain altitude.